RebelGuy/chat-mate-client/README.md

 never has a chance to interact with its private `GuiNewChat` object (which remains to be the default implementation).

 # Change Log
+## v1.10 - The Emoji Update [5/3/2022]
+- Added Custom Emoji rendering in chat
+- Visual fixes and improvements

 ## v1.9 - The Pre-Admin Update [20/2/2022]
 - Added a huge amount of fancy in-game chat updates
   - Minecraft now renders a custom GuiChat and GuiNewChat so we can override things